jjasim/-Weighted-KNN-Machine-Learning-Algorithm/README.md

 # KNN Machine Learning Algorithm
-My implementation of both weighted and unweighted KNN algorithms
+My implementation of both weighted and unweighted KNN algorithms in python.

 ## Unweighted KNN
 This is a generic implementation of a brute-force KNN algorithm.
 It uses euclidean distances to determine the k-closest neighbours as shown below: